Yigenana/WWGNYC/go-modules/INSTRUCTIONS.md

 Go modules supports the vendor directory so that your code can be supported by Go programs no yet using modules.

 `go mod vendor`

+To force your Go application to use the vendor folder, instead of go modules, use the following build command.

+`go build -mod=vendor`